 There are different factors that we consider when comparing Adobe Acrobat alternatives, and you should consider them when making the best decision for yourself.

 How the PDF editor looks when you open it up, and how easy it is to start using.
 While many PDF editors have the same powerful tools, the way the programs are organized are not the same.
 If you're a beginner or you have simple tasks you want to do often, you just need an easy to use PDF editor without feeling like you need a computer degree, then you'll want a PDF editor that is easy to use and simple to get working right away.
 On the other hand, if you are a more advanced user of PDFs, are more tech-savvy, or enjoy all the bells and whistles, then a more advanced PDF editor like Adobe Acrobat may be what you want.

 It's important to identify your needs and goals when comparing PDF editors.
 What features are important to you?
-Do you want to edit PDF files or just create them.
-Do you want to do simple edits like adding text, or more advanced features like making scanned documents into searchable PDFs.
+Do you want to edit PDF files or just create them?
+Do you want to do simple edits like adding text, or do you need more advanced features like making scanned documents into searchable PDFs?
 Are you working on individual PDFs or many different types of files or multiple documents at once?
 While many PDF editors have similar features, some may have their own specialties.